Twenty-eighth Sunday of Ordinary Time

 - In gratitude for the sacredness of life, from conception to the moment that we are called home to give praise and thanksgiving before the throne.

 - For the Holy Father’s intention for October: That the Church may be a community of solidarity, fraternity, and welcome, always living in an atmosphere of synodality.

 - That God will bless all victims of the war in Ukraine, and that the war with Russia will come to a peaceful end.

-- For the sick, especially those with COVID-19 and those whose names are listed in our church bulletin, and their caregivers.
+- For all who are sick, especially those listed in our church bulletin and their caregivers.

 - For those who have died and whose names are listed in this week’s church bulletin.
 May they celebrate everlasting life in Christ Jesus.

-- For those prayers we hold in the silence of our hearts.
+- For those prayers that we hold in the silence of our hearts.